viviennetian/Creative-Coding-2025/assignment3/README.md

 The 12 pulsing circles expand and contract together like a breath.
 Each second, minute, and hour is mapped onto different visual elements: motion, color, and background.
 A 24-hour timeline at the bottom left shows the sky colors for the entire day, with a triangle pointing to the current hour.

-This project is not meant to be “read” like a traditional clock, but to give a sense of time gently passing—quietly changing, but always in motion.
+This project is not meant to be “read” like a traditional clock, but to give a sense of time gently passing—quietly changing.

 ---